shoooe/Solidran/Solidran/FIB/README.md

 fib . fib . fib $ (0, 1)
 ```

-will return `(2, 3)`.
+will return `(2, 3)`, which is correctly the 3rd and 4th elements of the sequence.

-Let's define a function that helps us to compose a function n times and apply an initial argument to it:
+Now we need a simpler way to compose this function n times.
+Let's define a function that takes a function, the number of times to compose it for and an initial value.
+The result of the function will be the result of applying the input function n times over the initial value:

 ```haskell
 replicateFunc :: (a -> a) -> Int -> a -> a